pznicolasm/legalesApp/README.md

 # legalesApp

-A web application that analyze data obout traffice violations
+A web application that analyze data obout traffice violations.

+developed with ruby on rails, this application analyze data about traffic violations and generate stadistic